mustafaakin/docker-resource-reporter/README.md

 ```
 ![cpu](https://raw.githubusercontent.com/mustafaakin/docker-resource-reporter/master/examples/cpu.png)

 Note: I run a 4 core VM under VirtualBox, 1G means = 1 second, I run `sysbench --test=cpu --cpu-max-prime=50000 --num-threads=1` then canceled it and run it with 2, 4 and 32 threads to show that 2G means 2 second consumed in total, and 4G means 4 second consumed, and if we have more threads the performance drops a little because of switching cost, it is not full 4G.
-Anyways, it should indicate
+Anyways, it should indicate the total time spend in each core.
+If you want to query the individual cores, you can use CPU0, CPU1, ...
+CPU(N-1) on your depending on core number of your machine.

 ### Bytes read/write speed from/to Disk